Gi60s/openapi-enforcer/README.md

 Create a value that is randomly generated but that meets the constraints of a provided schema.
 Works on simple primitives and complex objects.

-**This function will not work if you haven't defined paths in your OpenAPI document that was passed into the constructor.**

 `Enforcer.prototype.random ( schema )`

 | Parameter | Description | Type |